-George Doolittle, head of global payment services, Wells Fargo
+George Doolittle, head of global payment services, Wells Fargo or internet banking platforms were used to monitor positions at close of business," she notes.
+"To correct this, banks will need to request MT900s and 910s are received from correspondents, but may also need to change how they generate payment instructions to ensure receipt of the required confirmations."
 Beyond the data requirements, intraday liquidity regulation could drive wider changes such as concentration towards large payments providers, adding pressure on both system capacity and collateral, thereby increasing costs.
 Banks are establishing collateral optimisation teams in preparation, but Hagopian sees positives too.
 "Greater visibility on usage of intraday headroom provides banks with the ability to build behavioural models and move towards dynamic pricing to align with peak demand," she says.

+Outsourcing the right processes at the right time EQUENS

 Organising your business efficiently means using your resources in the most profitable way.
 Thus: outsourcing activities that are not part of your core business.
 Your card and payment processing is certainly part of this strategy.
-The question is: which parts can best be outsourced?
+The guestion is: which parts can best be outsourced?
 And to whom?
 Smart sourcing is about outsourcing the right processes at the right time.
 In co-operation with a trustworthy partner with a proven track record.
 Equens can advice and support you in this process.
 With over forty years of experience in the cards and payments industry, a complete service portfolio, expertise in the interbank and intrabank environment, local and European expertise and clients throughout Europe, we can be that smart sourcing partner.
 Smart sourcing: where your needs and our expertise in payment processing meet.
 Interested?
-Visit us at Sibos in Boston. booth F18.
+Visit us at Sibos in Boston, booth F18.

 Sound solutions, solid results

 www.equens.com

+MARKET INFRASTRUCTURES

 Raising the resilience bar

 Operational and financial stability has never been a bigger priority.